jeppes/oops/README.md

 print(ten.minus(5))   // prints: 5
 ```

-Progress!
+Progress! :tada:

-If you squint it almost looks like using an object in OOP.
-But there's really no reason that we *have* to return our functions right away.
+It _almost_ looks like using an object in OOP, but there's really no reason that we *have* to return our functions right away.
 If we give them some breathing room, we might just open up the ability for them to collaborate.

 Let's try building a little machine that knows how to count by putting a variable in said breathing room that our functions can access: